 The card did not show the name "John" as the father, but all the other people and ages matched.
+(This is one reason why it is so helpful when family members travelled together.
+It makes verification easier.)
 I did not know it at the time, but John's name in Sweden was originally Per (or Peter) Johan Svensson.
 Later on, you will also see family members using various names.
 This card gave May 16, 1880 as the arrival date and Marathon as the ship name.

 I then requested and received ship manifests for the family from the Massachusetts Archives.
 The family is between the red dashed lines that I added: